FOTW beschäftigt sich mit der Wissenschaft der Vexillologie (Flaggenkunde).

 I´m sorry, I cannot tell it from your screen shot.
 They are not rectangular, then, so what are they?
 Forked, triangular, tapering?

-António MARTINS-Tuválkin, 4 March 2011
+António Martins-Tuválkin, 4 March 2011

 It's clearly not rectangular, altough I don't know the right name for it, a pennon?